 Signed: Date:

 Print name:

 Student (if appropriate)

-I agree with what has been written in the Personal Care Plan with regard providing the care and the training which is needed.
-I will inform a member of staff at the Academy if I am unhappy in any or I feel anything needs changing.
-I agree to take control of my own care needs if I am able to and I will a way with the care which is provided
+I agree with what has been written in the Personal Care Plan with reproviding the care and the training which is needed.
+I will inform a member of staff at the Academy if I am unhappy in an or I feel anything needs changing.
+I agree to take control of my own care needs if I am able to and I wi ny way with the care which is provided

 Signed: Date:

 Print name:

-Member of staff
+Lead member of staff

-I agree with what has been written in the Personal Care Plan with rega providing the care and the training which is needed.
-If any aspect of intimate care which has not been agreed to on this pla in an emergency then the Academy will contact parents/carers immed If there are any safeguarding concerns raised during the delivery of this will be raised with the Academy's Designated Safeguarding Lead immed n is delivered by a member of staff iately. s student's intimate care then they
+I agree with what has been written in the Personal Care Plan with reproviding the care and the training which is needed.
+If any aspect of intimate care which has not been agreed to on this in an emergency then the Academy will contact parents/carers immediate for the are any safeguarding concerns raised during the delivery of will be raised with the Academy's Designated Safeguarding Lead im plan is delivered by a member of staff rediately. this student's intimate care then they

 Signed: Date:

 Print name: